0%

 • Stat Contribution

-Each linked Spirit adds its Power and Resolve to the lane's total strength
+Each linked Spirit adds its Power and Resolve to the plane's total strength

 • Active Spirit